dotanhub/Small_Projects/07_Low_complexity_library/readme.txt

-a Program which runs a library (with low time complexity): each subscriber has the folowing characteristics: last name, ID, codes of books (in the form: "XX1234") each subscriber has maximum 10 books.
+a Program which runs a library (with low time complexity), implemented with hash tables and linked list: each subscriber has the folowing characteristics: last name, ID, codes of books (in the form: "XX1234") each subscriber has maximum 10 books.